 ⅓ to ½ cup Franks Hot Sauce (depending on heat preference)

 3 tablespoons cream cheese (dairy, soy free)

 2 stalks celery, diced

 Drain jack fruit, place in large bowl.
-Using two forks, shred jack fruit into smaller pieces (or chop with knife).
-In pan over medium heat, combine shredded jack fruit with hot sauce, stirring to coat completely.
+Using two forks, shred jack fruit into small shreds (or chop with knife).
+Add hot sauce to shredded jack fruit, stirring to coat completely.

-When heated through, add cream cheese and most of the celery (reserving some for garnish).
-Stir to incorporate melting cream cheese.
+When jackfruit is thoroughly cooked, add cream cheese and most of the celery (reserving some celery for garnish).
+Stir to completely incorporate melting cream cheese.

 Serving suggestion: on a bun or slider, over quinoa or rice, in a wrap with lettuce and beans, over a crisp salad.

 For me, this is the real thing.